ise-uiuc/tzer/docs/source/markdown/artifact.md

 ## Step by Step Instructions

+In this section, we provide step-by-step instructions to reproduce results in our paper.
+Notably, the original data used in our paper (along with the visualization scripts) is also released in our [GitHub](https://github.com/Tzer-AnonBot/tzer) repo (the `paper_data` folder).

 ### **Evidence 1**: Bug Finding (15 minutes)

 > (Abstract) "To date, Tzer has detected **40** previously unknown bugs for TVM, with **30** bugs confirmed and **24** bugs fixed (PR merged)."